Exercise equipment mishaps and overuse injuries top the list

 However, if the discomfort or pain persists, it is necessary to consult a doctor.

-“If you have muscle soreness or pain in a certain area of your body that doesn’t subside 48 to 72 hours after you exercise, then you may need medical attention,” Dr. Rodriguez said.
+“If you have muscle soreness or pain in a certain area of the body that doesn’t subside 48 to 72 hours after exercising, then you may need medical attention,” said Dr. Rodriguez.
 “As another example, any pain you have in your lower extremity that doesn’t allow you to bear weight on that extremity, that’s unlikely to represent normal pain after exercise and the person should seek medical attention.”

 Also, if you notice “any visible swelling in one of the joints or muscles or any kind of bruising, that’s cause for concern and reason to seek care,” he adds.